naacl-org/naacl-2021-website/_pages/home.md

 **February 5, 2019**.
 If you require a visa to attend the conference, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=t-mmC7Ngrk-S835t3Z6bZaQKPumvKxxDqgDQK1a8-MVUOFA4UTZLTFNTWDdDMENQWENDUzY4Q0hWWS4u) as soon as possible to request your visa invitation letter.
 More information about visas [here](/participants/#visa-information).
 {: .notice--info}

-**January 17, 2019**.
-NAACL-HLT 2019 will likely be the largest NAACL ever.
-The program co-chairs would like your feedback on the effect of this explosive growth on our conferences.
-More details in the [blog post](/blog/registration-survey/).
-Fill out the survey form [here](https://forms.office.com/Pages/ResponsePage.aspx?id=vboLF_CikEytSw6PDwxCWemzwJvCZ35BqxNNwxlrCkZUMllUWDEyM0g5RkRWMU0xTThVUVE5NUVJWC4u).
-{: .notice}

 <div class="text-center">
     <a href="/archive/" style="font-size: smaller; font-decoration: italic;">Older News</a>